tableau/server-client-python/docs/docs/sign-in-out.md

     # Do awesome things here!
 ```

-When you use a `with` block, the TSC library signs you out of Tableau Server when you exit out of the `with` block.
+The TSC library signs you out of Tableau Server when you exit out of the `with` block.